10 Self-Love Tips for People With Mental Illness

 Marilyn Monroe: What You Didn’t Know About Her Life with Mental Illness

-Written by Hannah Blum In 1961, a year before her death, Marilyn Monroe wrote a six-page letter letter to her psychiatrist Dr. Ralph Greenson about her time at Payne-Whitney’s psychiatric ward.
-“Just now when I looked out the hospital window where the snow had covered everything suddenly everything is kind of muted a green.
-The … Continue reading Marilyn Monroe: What You Didn’t Know About Her Life with Mental Illness
+Written by Hannah Blum, author of “Oh Mind, Where Have You Gone Today?”
+In 1961, a year before her death, Marilyn Monroe wrote a six-page letter letter to her psychiatrist Dr. Ralph Greenson about her time at Payne-Whitney’s psychiatric ward.
+“Just now when I looked out the hospital window where the snow had covered everything … Continue reading Marilyn Monroe: What You Didn’t Know About Her Life with Mental Illness